ivanightingale/LearningToControlClass/README.md

 #### Pool of additional topics

 If there are more students than slots, we will select from the following topics for recorded lectures.
-Students must provide materials equivalent to those used in an in-person session.
+Students must provide materials equivalent to those used in an in-person session by `10/03/2025`.

 | # | Format / Presenter | Topic & Learning Goals | Prep / Key Resources |
 |---|--------------------|------------------------|----------------------|